Guidelines on the use of generative AI

 We will not publish text that has been written 100% by AI tools or text generators, unless there is a clear, relevant and stated reason for doing so (eg demonstrating the capabilities of a tool).

 Output from generative AI is susceptible to bias, mistakes and misinformation, and should always be checked and edited appropriately.
-Additionally, its tone and approach may not be appropriate for our audiences; care should be taken to ensure that generated content is edited and improved based on the University’s style and tone of voice guidelines.
+Communications professionals need a thorough and accurate understanding of the original material, and elements like quotations and facts and figures should be paid particular mind.
+Additionally, the tone and approach of AI-generated content may not be appropriate for our audiences; care should be taken to ensure that generated content is edited and improved based on the University’s style and tone of voice guidelines.

 We will use AI tools ethically, particularly when images or videos involve people.

-We may publish images or videos fully generated by AI, but only when they meet a specific need that cannot be met by using existing photographs, taking new ones or using stock photography.
-We will always be transparent about our use of AI-generated images and will ensure copyright and GDPR considerations are accounted for.
+We may publish images or videos fully generated by AI, but only when they meet a specific need that cannot be met by using existing photographs or illustrations, taking or commissioning new ones or using human-created stock images.
+We value the role of human creativity.
+We will always be transparent about our use of AI-generated images and will work to ensure copyright, IP and GDPR considerations are accounted for.

 We will not use voice clone generators or create deepfake videos, which use AI tools to create ‘fake’ videos or audio – for example, face swapping or attributing fake speech to a real individual.

-We may use AI to assist with communications-related analysis and research, such as analysis of data, content or other inputs.
+We may use AI to assist with communications-related analysis, research or reporting, such as analysis of data, content or other inputs, monitoring of content and sentiment, or automated reporting of trends.

 We may use AI to help with website-related tasks, such as analysing or improving code.

-We will always explore new tools and opportunities for using AI, but will evaluate them against our principles and internal security guidelines.
+We will always explore new uses and opportunities for using AI, but will evaluate them against our principles and guidelines.

 We will ensure that sensitive, embargoed, internal and confidential information is handled with care.